Tony Kaye (musician): 1982–1994: Return to Yes

+90125 had included greater use of MIDI technology, which reignited Kaye's interest in contemporary keyboards unlike the time of his first departure from Yes.
+He was absent from the group during filming of the video to "Owner of a Lonely Heart", the lead single from 90125, shots of Jobson having been removed from the sequence as much as possible.
+A second video for 'Owner' featuring the band with Kaye was subsequently produced.
+90125 became Yes's highest selling album which was supported by a 12-month world tour.
+Kaye operated a MIDI system of analogue and digital keyboards on the tour, two of which he played on stage which controlled additional samples and sound effects from 12 keyboards placed backstage that were co-handled by keyboard programmer Casey Young.
+His solo spot on the tour, titled "Si", is included on the live album 9012Live: The Solos.
+Yes then recorded Big Generator with Kaye playing a majority of the keyboard parts with some minor assistance from Trevor Rabin.
+Before recording, Kaye and his technician Robby Eagle built a MIDI keyboard system to his specifications.

 After touring in 1988, Yes remained inactive for two years.
 Around this time, Kaye committed to a solo instrumental album for Cinema Records and Lee Abrams.
 The album was fully written, but it was recorded with a drum machine which Kaye grew tired of, and he felt the music better suited with vocals and backing musicians, so he abandoned the work.
 From 1990 to 1992, Kaye was a part of the eight-member formation of Yes that produced Union and played on the album's supporting tour.
 The tour marked the first time Kaye and Rick Wakeman met and worked together.
-In contrast to Wakeman's battery of keyboards, Kaye adopted a simpler set-up of two Yamaha KX76's.
+In contrast to Wakeman's battery of keyboards, Kaye adopted a simpler set-up of two Yamaha KX76s.

 Kaye stayed with Yes for their next album Talk, which featured the 90125 and Big Generator line-up and which credits Kaye on the Hammond organ only, the rest of the keyboard parts being performed by Rabin.
 On their 1994 tour, however, Kaye did play most keyboard parts, using master keyboards which played additional sounds and samples from racks placed beneath the stage.

-Kaye remained in Yes until 1994.
-He was absent from the group during filming of the video to "Owner of a Lonely Heart", the lead single from 90125, shots of Jobson having been removed from the sequence as much as possible.
-A second video for 'Owner' featuring the band with Kaye was subsequently produced.
-90125 became Yes's highest selling album which was supported by a 12-month world tour.
-Kaye operated a MIDI system of analogue and digital keyboards on the tour, two of which he played on stage which controlled additional samples and sound effects from 12 keyboards placed backstage that were co-handled by keyboard programmer Casey Young.
-His solo spot on the tour, titled "Si", is included on the live album 9012Live: The Solos.
-Yes then recorded Big Generator with Kaye playing a majority of the keyboard parts with some minor assistance from Trevor Rabin.
-Before recording, Kaye and his technician Robby Eagle built a MIDI keyboard system to his specifications.

-In 1995, Kaye and Rabin left Yes, Kaye's offer to stay on in a management capacity having been turned down.
+In 1995, both Kaye and Rabin left Yes, Kaye's offer to stay on in a management capacity having been turned down.